ms-jpq/vim.conf/README.md

 Communicate via Protocols (intentional or accidental), not implementations.

+Protocols succeed when ossified, implementations fail.

 Total inversion of control, impossible for thirdparty to import own code.
+Therefore prevention of being tied down

 ### Break these traditions